Skip to content

 auto_send_low_risk can send low-risk actions automatically and queue the rest.

-Session mode can temporarily reduce autonomy, but it cannot increase autonomy beyond the durable policy mode.
+The selected profile's mode is the durable default.
+Session mode can temporarily reduce autonomy, but it cannot increase autonomy beyond the profile mode.

 Commands